Category: Misinformation

 Election interference involves the dissemination of AI-generated content (e.g. text, images, video or audio) that alters the behavior of voters in democratic elections.
 It can involve fabricated or misleading content, as well as content whose source is misidentified.

 Communication of false information in elections is a problem that has existed for centuries.
 In the modern era, false information has been communicated at scale without the use of AI.
 However, the availability of LLM-enabled content generation significantly increases the ability of election attackers to generate misleading content at scale, including persuasively fabricated images, videos and recordings of candidates.
+Reports on this issue have included:

 Techniques similar to those used for election interference can be also used to alter public opinion for various other political purposes.
 This is identified separately in our harms register, and we plan to add a separate page on it.